otar/puffer/README.md

 After installing GruntJS plugins, simply run the `grunt` command.
 It will begin to "watch" modifications in the `src/` and `tests/` directories and run Grunt tasks as soon as you change something in the `*.php` files.

+> For testing you may prefer to use local PHPUnit installation, please make sure it's updated to the latest version.

 First create an issue, fork a repository, make changes and make "pull request".

 ----------